Susilo Bambang Yudhoyono: Road to presidency

 The United Democratic Nationhood Party (PPDK) was the first to bring up the subject of nomination.
 In September 2003, Yudhoyono's own party began to make preparations in case Yudhoyono was willing to accept a presidential nomination.
 The Democratic Party then initiated a publicity campaign to promote Yudhoyono as a candidate.
-For his part, Yudhoyono was not responsive both to PPDK or the Democratic Party's manoeuvrings to nominate him and continued his duties as minister.
-PPDK was disappointed in Yudhoyono's reaction and the Democratic Party continued to wait for Yudhoyono to resign his position as was expected of all presidential candidates apart from the incumbent president and vice-president.
+For his part, Yudhoyono was not responsive to both PPDK and the Democratic Party's manoeuvrings to nominate him and continued his duties as minister.
+PPDK was disappointed in Yudhoyono's reaction, and the Democratic Party continued to wait for Yudhoyono to resign his position, as was expected of all presidential candidates apart from the incumbent president and vice president.

 The turning point came on 1 March 2004, when Yudhoyono's secretary, Sudi Silalahi announced to the media that for the last six months, Yudhoyono had been excluded from policy decision-making in the field of politics and security.
 On 2 March 2004, Megawati responded that she had never excluded Yudhoyono, while her husband, Taufiq Kiemas called Yudhoyono childish for complaining to the media instead of the president herself.
 On 8 March 2004, Yudhoyono sent a letter asking for permission to meet the president about his ministerial authority.
 Megawati did not respond when she received the letter, although she invited Yudhoyono along to a cabinet meeting on 11 March 2004.
 Yudhoyono did not attend the cabinet meeting and instead held a press conference at his office and announced his resignation from the position of coordinating minister of political and security affairs.
 He also announced that he was ready to be nominated as a presidential candidate.